 Finally, here are my instructions for creating a custom sync rule including step by step instructions.

-SFDC Field Example = sync_to_marketo (Type Boolean (aka True/False))
+SFDC Field Example = Sync with Marketo (sync_with_marketo) (Type Boolean (aka True/False))

-Step 2 – Create a workflow rule in SFDC to automatically change the field from false to true for any new lead that is create in SFDC with an email address.
-Create an additional rule which changes the field from false to true if the email address field changes from empty to not empty.
+Step 2 – Create a workflow rule in SFDC to automatically change the field from False to True for any new lead that is created in SFDC with an email address.
+Create a second rule which changes the field from False to True if the email address field changes from empty to not empty.

-Do not create a rule to change the field back from true to false is the email address is changed to NULL.
-The workflow rule should only run if the sync_to_marketo field is set to false.
+Do not create a rule to change the field back from True to False is the email address is changed to NULL.
+The workflow rule should only run if the sync_with_marketo field is set to False.
 It should run every time a lead is created or the email address field changes from null.

-In SFDC, update all records to sync_to_marketo based on your criteria.
+In SFDC, update all records for the sync_with_marketo field based on your criteria.

-Step 3 - Contact Marketo support and request a custom sync rule be created.
+Step 3 - Contact Marketo support and request a custom sync rule be implemented.
 Best practice is implement the rule prior to the record sync.